awcodes/recently/README.md

 ```

 ## Usage
 The plugin adds a “Recently Viewed” functionality in your filament panel(s), letting users quickly access resources they’ve recently interacted with.
-It tracks visits to `EditRecord` and `ViewRecord` pages of resources where it’s enabled.
+It tracks views/visits to `EditRecord` and `ViewRecord` pages of resources where it’s enabled.

 ### Registering the plugin